m-aciek/attributivegettext/README.md

-Extension of Python gettext that lets you use contexts as attributes in translation strings.
+Extension of Python gettext that lets you use context translations as attributes.

-It consists of two classes, ``AttributiveTranslations`` which holds attributes logic.
+Let's say your translation file looks as below:

     msgid "user"
     msgstr "użytkownik"